lgersman/pnpmkambrium/.changeset/metal-readers-exercise.md

 add make debugging support

-- environment variable `KAMBRIUM_DEBUG` : print out targets and dependencies before executing if set to true
+- environment variable `KAMBRIUM_TRACE` : print out targets and dependencies before executing if set to true

+  - if you use make version > 4 you could use alternatively make option `--trace` (see https://lists.gnu.org/archive/html/make-w32/2013-10/msg00021.html)

-- environment variable `KAMBRIUM_VERBOSE` : set bash into verbose mode using +x which in turn outputs every executed SHELL statement
+- environment variable `KAMBRIUM_DEBUG` : set bash into verbose mode using +x which in turn outputs every executed SHELL statement